Hypoglycemia is defined as a blood glucose level less than 72.0 mg/dl (4.0mmol/l)

 If consciousness is impaired do no give the diabetic anything to eat or drink.

-Most individuals with diabetes never experience an episode of severe hypoglycemia because either they are not on medication that causes it or they recognize the early warning signs and can quickly self-treat the problem by drinking or eating.
+Some individuals with diabetes never experience an episode of severe hypoglycemia because either they are not on medication that causes it or they recognize the early warning signs and can quickly self-treat the problem by drinking or eating.

-Also, with self-monitoring of blood glucose levels, most people with diabetes can manage their condition in such a manner that there is minimal risk of incapacitation from hypoglycemia because mildly low glucose levels can be easily detected and treated by ingestion of fast-acting carbohydrate.
+Also, with self-monitoring of blood glucose levels, some people with diabetes can manage their condition in such a manner that there is minimal risk of incapacitation from hypoglycemia because mildly low glucose levels can be easily detected and treated by ingestion of fast-acting carbohydrate.

 Please email email@example.com or leave your comments below.